 The idea of this new model is that employers would fund (in part or full) college tuition while students get an early start in professional career-track jobs.
 Some of the top benefits of the program include learning professional skills out of high school, learning the practical side of a career, motivating students to finish college, and improving the chances of getting a good job.

 “This feels safer than a traditional college path.
 I know people who can’t find work,” said one parent in the study.

 That kind of sentiment was shared by most parents in the study.
-Seventy-nine percent were excited by the concept and 74% said they would consider it for their children.
+Seventy-nine percent were excited by the concept and 74 percent said they would consider it for their children.

 More and more parents are questioning the value of a U.S. college education and want other options that provide their kids with marketable skills.
 According to the study, eight out of 10 parents agree that the role of college is to teach students these skills, while only 47% think U.S. colleges are effective in preparing students for the workplace.

 This study also found that the pendulum is swinging with parents placing increased value on work experience for their children.
-Ninety-percent believe you can learn from a job, 89% see the importance of work for personal growth and 74% expect their kids to work while in college.
+Ninety percent believe you can learn from a job, 89 percent see the importance of work for personal growth and 74 percent expect their kids to work while in college.

 “This trend, I believe, will soon lead to more employers not only offering college degrees as a benefit for current employees but increasingly as a powerful recruiting tool to hire top talent directly out of high school as well,” Busteed writes.
 “As the war for talent continues to intensify among employers, it will inevitably lead them to find that talent earlier and accelerate talent development in new ways.”